Morphisms of 1-motives defined by line bundles: D evissage of the Picard group of a 1-motive

 where the automorphism groups on the left are the automorphism groups in the categories of rigidified line bundles on $G$ and on $T$.
 An automorphism of $\cO_G$ (rigidified) is an automorphism $\lambda : \cO_G\to \cO_G$ such that $e^*\lambda=\id$ where $e$ is the unit section of $G$.
 Hence the above group $\Aut(\cO_G)$ identifies with the kernel of $e^* : \Gamma(G,\cO_G^*)\to \Gamma(S, \cO_S^*)$, i.e. with the group of morphisms of schemes $\lambda : G\to \Gm$ such that $\lambda(1)=1$.
 Since $S$ is reduced, this kernel is isomorphic to $\Hom(G, \GG_m)$ by Lemma~\ref{lemma:invertible_sections_on_a_sav}.
 Similarly, the group $\Aut(i^*\cO_G)$ of automorphisms in the category of rigidified line bundles is isomorphic to $\Hom(T, \GG_m)$.
 Moreover, since $\Hom(A, \GG_m)=0$ the first map $i^*$ is injective. \end{proof}

-\begin{remark} \begin{enumerate} \item Over any base scheme $S$, by \cite[Chp I, Prop 7.2.1]{Moret_Bailly_Pinceaux} the category $\CUB(T)$ is isomorphic to the category of extensions of $T$ by $\GG_m$.
-Moreover, by \cite[Chp I, Remark 7.2.4]{Moret_Bailly_Pinceaux}, if we assume the base scheme $S$ to be normal, or geometrically unibranched, or local henselien, then the group $\Ext^1(T, \GG_m)$ vanishes if the torus $T$ is split. \item If $L$ is a rigidified line bundle on $G$, the class of the line bundle $i^*L$ in $\Pic(T) / \Pic(S)$ represents the obstruction to the fact that $L$ comes from a rigidified line bundle over~$A$.
-Since $\Pic(T) / \Pic(S)\simeq \Ext^1(T, \GG_m)$ and since the tori underlying 1-motives are split locally for the \'etale topology, as a consequence of (2) we have that if $S$ is normal, there exists an \'etale and surjective morphism $S'\to S$ such that $(i^*L)_{|_{S'}}=0$, i.e. after a base change to $S'$, the rigidified line bundle $L$ on $G$ comes from $A$. \end{enumerate} \end{remark}
+\begin{remark} (1) Over any base scheme $S$, by \cite[Chp I, Prop 7.2.1]{Moret_Bailly_Pinceaux} the category $\CUB(T)$ is isomorphic to the category of extensions of $T$ by $\GG_m$.
+Moreover, by \cite[Chp I, Remark 7.2.4]{Moret_Bailly_Pinceaux}, if we assume the base scheme $S$ to be normal, or geometrically unibranched, or local henselien, then the group $\Ext^1(T, \GG_m)$ vanishes if the torus $T$ is split.

+(2) If $L$ is a rigidified line bundle on $G$, the class of the line bundle $i^*L$ in $\Pic(T) / \Pic(S)$ represents the obstruction to the fact that $L$ comes from a rigidified line bundle over~$A$.
+Since $\Pic(T) / \Pic(S)\simeq \Ext^1(T, \GG_m)$ and since the tori underlying 1-motives are split locally for the \'etale topology, as a consequence of (1) of this Remark we have that if $S$ is normal, there exists an \'etale and surjective morphism $S'\to S$ such that $(i^*L)_{|_{S'}}=0$, i.e. after a base change to $S'$, the rigidified line bundle $L$ on $G$ comes from $A$. \end{remark}

 \textbf{(II) Second d\'evissage coming from the exact sequence $0 \rightarrow G \stackrel{\iota}{\rightarrow} M \stackrel{\beta}{\rightarrow} X[1] \rightarrow 0.$}

 Let us describe more explicitly the maps $\iota^* : \Pic(M) \to \Pic(G) $ and $\beta^*: \Pic(X[1]) \to \Pic(M)$ in terms of line bundles with descent data.
 As explained in \S\ref{section:line_bundles}, we identify the category of line bundles on $M$ with the category of couples